-This manual covers the installation, configuration, and operation of the Orion XC System.
-The System consists of three components; the Orion XC switch, the CPU device(s), and the CON device(s).
-This manual only covers the Orion XC switch.
+This manual covers the installation, configuration, and operation of the Orion X system.
+The system consists of three components; the Orion X switch, the CPU device(s), and the CON device(s).
+This manual only covers the Orion X switch.
 The Installation section explains how the three components are interconnected to form a seamless switching network.
 The Operations section describes how to operate the system and the features available to make switching and maintenance simple and easy.